 The report of BDO on our consolidated financial statements for the fiscal years ended December 31, 2005 and 2004 did not contain an adverse opinion or a disclaimer of opinion, nor was such report qualified or modified as to uncertainty, audit scope or accounting principles.
 BDO's report, dated March 7, 2006, on our consolidated financial statements expressed an unqualified opinion.
-The report of BDO on management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2005 contained no adverse opinion or disclaimer of opinion.
+The report of BDO on management's assessment of the effectiveness of internal control over financial reporting, and the effectiveness of our internal control over financial reporting as of December 31, 2005 contained no adverse opinion or disclaimer of opinion.